clemsonciti/palmetto-documentation/pages/documentation/owners.md

 The node configuration currently available for purchase is:

-* 2 x Intel Xeon E5-2680v4 "Broadwell" @2.4 GHz (for a total of 28 cores)
+* 2 x Intel Xeon 6148G scalable processors Dell R740 (for a total of 40 cores)
-* 2 x NVIDIA Tesla P100 GPU accelerators
+* 2 x NVIDIA Tesla V100 GPU accelerators
-* 128 GB DDR4 RAM
+* 372 GB DDR4 RAM
 * 1.8 TB local hard drives
-* On-board 10 Gbps Ethernet NIC
+* On-board 25 Gbps Ethernet NIC
 * InfiniBand FDR 56 Gbps network card

 The node price for Clemson faculty/staff is **$7500** for a period